awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

 When you issue an `UpdateTable` request, the status of the table changes from `AVAILABLE` to `UPDATING`\.
 The table remains fully available for use while it is `UPDATING`\.
 When this process is completed, the table status changes from `UPDATING` to `AVAILABLE`\.

 **Example**
-This AWS CLI example shows how to modify a table's read/write capacity mode to on\-demand mode:
+The following AWS CLI example shows how to modify a table's read/write capacity mode to on\-demand mode\.

 ```
 aws dynamodb update-table --table-name Music \